IntriguedCuriosity/disaster_response_pipeline_project/README.md

 **File Descriptions**

--process_data.py: Loads messages and categories, merges datasets, and cleans the data.
+-process_data.py: this file reads two CSV files, merges them, cleans the data, and then saves it to an SQLite database. you can get more details about every function by leveraging the docstrings.

--train_classifier.py: Builds a model pipeline, trains, and tunes the model using GridSearchCV.
+-train_classifier.py: this file loads data, tokenizes, builds a model, trains it, evaluates it, and then saves the trained model.
+We have utilized RandomForestClassifier as our classifier with detailed docstrings.

 -run.py: Launches a web interface for disaster response predictions.